frasertweedale/notes-redhat/design/pki-sub-ca.rst

 by a particular sub-CA, or list requests for a particular sub-CA, etc.

+Profiles
+^^^^^^^^

-All profiles available to the *primary CA* will be available for use with sub-CAs.
+In the initial implementation of this feature, all profiles available to the *primary CA* will be available for use with sub-CAs.
 That is: the profile store is common to the *CA subsystem* and shared by the primary CA and all sub-CAs.

+It may be desirable to have the ability to restrict sub-CAs to only issue certificates in a particular profile or limited set of profiles.
+This will not be in the initial work but design detail and implementation can come later, as use cases are clarified.

 ACLs